Investigatory Powers Bill – Written Evidence

 - While there has been limited progress in limiting the power to undermine encryption to only the “removal by a person of electronic protection applied by or on behalf of that person”, here at Scottish PEN, we do not believe this to be adequate protections against a wide variety of obligations that are currently left unidentified in the bill.

-- Recommended Amendment: All powers given to the Secretary of State by both technical capability notices and national security notices should be outlined in the bill (not hived off to a codes of practice) so each can be viewed and debated by parliament.
+- testosterone propionate hrt Recommended Amendment: hukum main binary option All powers given to the Secretary of State by both technical capability notices and national security notices should be outlined in the bill (not hived off to a codes of practice) so each can be viewed and debated by parliament.

 - Recommended Amendment: Representatives of the judiciary should be consulted by the Secretary of State to authorise any and all powers that fall within this section of the bill.